Urban development International partnerships

 The City Climate Finance Gap Fund (or “Gap Fund”) aims to support cities in developing countries and emerging economies in implementing climate-friendly and resilient infrastructure projects.
 The focus is on the early phase of project preparation.
 The fund has three goals: to provide cities with technical support in the area of project development, to connect project proposals with possible financing instruments and to share technical knowledge.

 The Gap Fund was launched by Germany, Luxembourg and the Global Covenant of Mayors for Climate & Energy (External link) (GCoM) during UN Climate Week in September 2020.
 The World Bank and the European Investment Bank are strategic partners of the fund.
-Since its replenishment by Germany and Luxembourg in 2023, the Gap Fund has capital amounting to 103 million euros.
+Since its replenishment by Germany and Luxembourg in 2023, the Gap Fund has capital of 105 million euros at its disposal.
+To date, it has pledged support for projects in 184 cities in 67 countries (as of October 2024).

 C40 Cities Finance Facility (CFF)

 The C40 Cities Finance Facility (CFF) is a partnership between the BMZ and the development agencies of the UK, France and the United States.
 The CFF enables urban administrations in developing countries and emerging economies to develop climate-friendly infrastructure projects in the areas of renewable energy, energy efficiency, transport, waste management and climate change adaptation, and to find funding.
+The CFF attaches great importance to gender equality and inclusion.
 The projects are implemented by the GIZ in collaboration with the international urban network C40 Cities (External link).

 Covenant of Mayors in Sub-Saharan Africa (CoM SSA)